google/zetasql/docs/data-manipulation-language.md

 `NULL`.

 The following example inserts default values for all unspecified columns.
-For example, the [Singers table][singers-table] has two columns that have defined default values&mdash;the `SingerId` column, which is auto-incremented;
- and the `Status` column, which has a default value of `active`.
+For example, the [Singers table][singers-table] has one column that has a defined default value&mdash;the `Status` column, which has a default value of `active`.
+The `SingerId` column is defined `NOT NULL` and so has no implicit default value.
 For all other columns, the default value is `NULL`.

 ```
 INSERT INTO Singers